Uniqueness of the second eigenspace of the interchange process: Introduction

 \subsection{The spectral gap theorem revisited}

-The 2nd eigenvalue, or \emph{spectral gap}, problem has received much attention in the past three decades.
+The second eigenvalue, or \emph{spectral gap}, problem has received much attention in the past three decades.
 Since the random walk process is a projection of the interchange process, $\lambda_2(L_G) \leq \lambda_2(A^{(1)})$.
-Around 1992 Aldous conjectured that on all graphs with simple weights, $\lambda_2(L_G) = \lambda_2(A^{(1)})$.
+Around 1992 Aldous conjectured that on every graph whose present edges have weight $1$, $\lambda_2(L_G)=\lambda_2(A^{(1)})$.
 Many partial results followed in the years since, but it was Caputo, Liggett, and Richthammer in 2010 \cite{CLR} who decisively established the equality on all weighted graphs, using a Schur reduction scheme on the number of vertices that was inspired by the recursive approach of Handjani and Jungreis \cite{HJ}.
 We shall refer to the scheme, which consists of three inequalities and one equality, as the \emph{octopus induction scheme} in \zcref{sec:octopus} below.
 See \cite{CLR}*{Section 1.3} for a history behind the spectral gap theorem.

-Our focus is on the 2nd eigenspace of $L_G$, which appears to receive less attention.
-As fate would have it, to establish the 2nd eigenspace we must revisit the octopus induction scheme, this time with an eye towards achieving equalities instead of mere inequalities.
-In particular, we need to understand how to attain equality in the \emph{octopus inequality} \cite{CLR}*{Theorem 2.3} in various settings.
+Our focus is on the second eigenspace of $L_G$, which appears to receive less attention.
+To identify the second eigenspace, we revisit the octopus induction scheme and determine when each inequality in that scheme can be an equality.
+In particular, we need to understand when equality in the \emph{octopus inequality} \cite{CLR}*{Theorem 2.3} holds in various settings.